belab/snooker-sdl/README.md

 # Pong with SDL

-Minimalistic implementation of pong with SDL.
+Minimalistic implementation of snooker with SDL.
 This project is using cmake and vcpkg.

 ## Setup